embEDUx/documentation/src/setup/flashtool/deployment/add-new-deployment.md

     __entry__ = HDD

 The classes inherits the method `check_attributes(self, attributes, subset=True)` from the super class *YAML*.
-Depending on the parameter `subset` it will check the given parameter attributes in two ways:
+Depending on the parameter `subset`, it will check the given parameter attributes in two ways:

 * *`subset=True`*

     The dictionary attributes is only allowed to contain the keys which are specified in the class member `attr`.
-It allows that a key can be missing in the dictionary.
+But it is allowed that a key can miss in the dictionary.

 * *`subset=False`*